-Instrumental Music 101.
+Instrumental Music 101, 111, 201, 211.
 INSTRUMENTAL ENSEMBLE.
-Provides experience in the performance of music written for band.
-Not more than four hours of combined credit for Instrumental Ensemble and Choral Music may be counted toward a degree.
+Successive semesters of experience in the performance of music written for band.
+May be taken for credit not to exceed four hours of combined credit for Instrumental Ensemble and Choral Music.
+Every semester-1 hour